fritids/wp-birthday-users/readme.txt

 == Upgrade Notice ==

+= 0.1.7 =
+Fix with admin view page + added widget.
+Upgrage immediately!

 = 0.1.6 =
 Fix for empty names + additional functionality.
-Upgrade recommended
+Upgrade recommended!

 = 0.1.5 =
 Adds additional functionality.
-Upgrade recommended
+Upgrade recommended!

 = 0.1.4 =
-Should fix the error in version 0.1.3 Upgrade immediately.
+Should fix the error in version 0.1.3 Upgrade immediately!

 = 0.1.3 =
 This version fixes some errors in the system.
 Upgrade immediately.